 - A certified copy of the child's birth certificate

-- A recent extract from the Personal Records Database of your municipality (GBA)
+- A current excerpt from the Personal Records Database of your municipality (BRP)

-- If applicable, a statement regarding custody and visiting rights
+- A statement regarding custody and visiting rights

-Always check with the consulate of your destination country, as the accepted or required documents might be different.
+Always check with your destination country's consulate, as the accepted or required documents might be different.

-In the Netherlands, border checks are performed for all travel outside of the Schengen Area.
-Within the Schengen area, there is no border control, and it is therefore unlikely you will be checked.
-However, as a solo parent, you are still required to carry documentation for all international travel and it's always best to be prepared.
-(Note: the UK is not part of the Schengen area, and you do need to provide documentation if that is your destination.)
+In the Netherlands, border checks are performed for all travel outside of the Schengen area.
+As there is no border control within the Schengen area, it is unlikely you will be checked.
+However, as a solo parent, you are still required to carry documentation for all international travel.
+As the United Kingdom is not a Schengen state, you need to provide all the relevant documentation upon arrival.

 Give yourself plenty of time at the airport.
-If you forget the documentation at home, don’t despair.
-Standard procedure is for the Passport Control officer to check with the municipality records office (GBA) to confirm parental authority, and/or contact the other parent for consent.
-If you have questions, it is always advisable to contact the Ministry of Defense before traveling.
+If you forget the documentation at home, do not despair.
+The standard procedure is for the passport control officer to check with the municipality records office (BRP) to confirm parental authority and contact the other parent for consent.
+If you have questions, it is always advisable to contact the Ministry of Defense before travelling.